 - It follows its legal responsibilities under the Equality Act 2010. - All staff receive induction training to help them understand their roles and responsibilities.
-This will include information about emergency evacuation procedures, safeguarding, child protection, and health and safety issues. - Support staff undertake appropriate training and professional development opportunities to ensure they offer quality learning and development experiences for children that continually improves. - It puts appropriate arrangements in place for the supervision of staff who have contact with children and families. - At least one person who has a current paediatric first aid (PFA) certificate is always on the premises and available when children are present and accompanies them on any outings - the certificate must be for a full course consistent with the criteria set out in Annex A of the EYFS framework. - Any member of staff who has sole responsibility for looking after a group of children will hold a PFA certificate. - All newly qualified entrants to the early years workforce who have completed a level 2 or level 3 qualification on or after 30 June 2016, have either a full paediatric first-aid (PFA) or an emergency PFA certificate within three months of starting work in order to be included in the required staff: child ratios.
-The school will organise PFA training

-- to be renewed every three years.
+This will include information about emergency evacuation procedures, safeguarding, child protection, and health and safety issues. - All staff are trained to: - Identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way. - Understand the school's safeguarding policy and procedures. - Ensure they have up to date knowledge of safeguarding issues. - The lead practitioner attends a child protection course that enables them to identify, understand and respond appropriately to signs of possible abuse and neglect. - Support staff undertake appropriate training and professional development opportunities to ensure they offer quality learning and development experiences for children that continually improves. - It puts appropriate arrangements in place for the supervision of staff who have contact with children and families. - At least one person who has a current paediatric first aid (PFA) certificate is always on the premises and available when children are present and accompanies them on any outings - the certificate must be for a full course consistent with the criteria set out in Annex A of the EYFS framework. - PFA training is renewed every three years and is relevant for people caring for young children. - All staff who have obtained a level 2 and/or level 3 qualification since 30 June 2016 obtain a PFA qualification within three months of starting work in order to be included in the required staff:child ratios at level 2 or level 3. - It displays, or makes available to parents, staff PFA certificates or a list of staff who have a current PFA certificate. - Any member of staff who has sole responsibility for looking after a group of children will hold a PFA certificate. - All newly qualified entrants to the early years workforce who have completed a level 2 or level 3 qualification on or after 30 June 2016, have either a full PFA or an emergency PFA certificate within three months of starting work in order to be included in the required staff: child ratios.
+The school will organise PFA training to be renewed every three years.
 The list of staff who hold PFA certificates can be found in the medical room. - Staff have sufficient understanding and use of English to ensure the wellbeing of children in their care.